 In 2016/2017, I participated in "Creative Directions", a group mentorship program presented by FUSION The Ontario Clay & Glass Association and which was led by Toronto-based artist Michelle Mendlowitz.
 This was challenging in many ways which led to a positive outcome of new ideas, new connections, and, as part of a group, my first major gallery exhibition.

 Then, in late 2017, again with OAC funding support in the National & International Residency program, I was able to re-attend La Meridiana for "Piccolpasso", an eight-week mentored residency under the guidance of John Colbeck (UK) and Franco Rampi (IT).
 It truly was the opportunity of a lifetime, where and when I learned so much more than I could have imagined, and I continue to discover things I didn't realise that I had learned at the time.
-It changed everything.
+The complexity of simplicity - it changed everything.

 As my practice continues to evolve, I continue to be inspired by the people, art, culture, history, and food of Italy, particularly the Slow Food Movement, the support for local economy, and the art of living well.
 All that has been the impetus for me to seek opportunities to grow personally and professionally in 2019: